shuvroroy/filament-spatie-laravel-backup/README.md

 ## Usage

 This package will automatically register the `Backups`.
 You'll be able to see it when you visit your Filament admin panel.

-## Customising the navigation sorting

-You can customise the navigation sort for the `Backups` by publishing the configuration file and updating the `page.navigation.sort` value.

 ## Customising the polling interval